Architectural Technology

 Career Opportunities

-Graduates may find work in the private sector as assistants in architectural design offices, construction engineering or construction site offices.
-They may also find employment as estimators, purchasers, quantity surveyors or architectural / structural modelers, drafters, or detailers, using the latest CAD technology.
-In the public sector, they may find employment in many government agencies, as building inspectors, plans examiners, chief building officials, zoning examiners, and building code advisors.
+Graduates may find work in the private sector as technologists in architectural design firms and construction engineering offices or construction sites.
+They may also find employment as estimators, purchasers, quantity surveyors, architectural/structural modelers, drafters, or detailers using the latest Computer Aided Design (CAD) technology.
+In the public sector, they may find employment in many government agencies as building inspectors, plans examiners, chief building officials, zoning examiners, and building code advisors.

 Program Learning Outcomes